 SNOMED CT is owned by the International Health Terminology Standards Development Organisation (IHTSDO), of which NLM is the US Member.
 Use of SNOMED CT is subject to the IHTSDO Affiliate license provisions (incorporated in the License Agreement for Use of the UMLS® Metathesaurus® as Appendix 2) and is free in IHTSDO Member countries including the United States, in low income countries, and for Qualifying Research Projects in any country.

 Feedback and suggestions

-We welcome any questions, comments or suggestions that would improve the quality, accuracy and usability of the Edition or US-specific content.
-Please send feedback via e-mail to Customer Service.
-Please be sure to include the subject line “SNOMED CT US Edition”.
+We welcome any questions, comments or suggestions that would improve the quality, accuracy and usability of the extension.
+Please send feedback via the NLM Customer Service form.
+Please be sure to include the subject line "SNOMED CT US Edition."

 We would like to thank and acknowledge the contributions of Julie Green and Jeff Wilcke of the Veterinary Terminology Services Laboratory at Virginia Tech, and Ian Green and Ian Arrowsmith of the United Kingdom Terminology Centre for their expertise and advice during the development of the US Extension.
 We also thank all past and current UMLS licensees who have submitted content for consideration to the US Extension and their continued input and data that define the extension content.